Skimmable-Code-pls/MLPMixer_numpy/README.md

 - [x] Warmup (epoch 0: lr=0 -> epoch 10: lr=0.001)
 - [x] CosineAnnealingLR scheduler (T_max = num_epochs, eta_min=0.00001)
 - [x] Stochastic Depth(0.1)

+To-do to mitigate overfitting
+- [ ] Adapt random_masking from MAE.
+Start by reverse-engineering [this img2img MLP-Mixer](https://github.com/MLI-lab/imaging_MLPs); then look at how MAE removes tokens with random_masking in encoder and [filling-in removed tokens at original positions with id_restores](https://github.com/facebookresearch/mae/blob/main/models_mae.py#L172-L196)
+- [ ] Inception Block and patchify from [CT-img2img MLP-Mixer](https://arxiv.org/pdf/2402.17951)

+To-do misc:
+- [ ] Gradient accumulation for more desired batch size = 4096 and reduce code overhead.
+For the moment, this is low priority because it doesn't make sense to accumulate for desired batch size = 4096 when the training dataset only has 20000 samples, and doing this requires me to rewrite def backward of every layer and activation function to incorporate gradient accumulation.